Skip to main content

 What compensation is available?

-Sperm donors can receive up to £35 per clinic visit to cover their expenses, with more available if your expenses for things like travel, accommodation or childcare are higher than this.
+Sperm donors can receive up to £45 per clinic visit to cover their expenses, with more available if your expenses for things like travel, accommodation or childcare are higher than this.
 It’s illegal to pay sperm donors more than their reasonable expenses.
+Please speak to your clinic regarding process for claiming expenses.

 Do I have any legal rights and responsibilities for children born from my donation?